PatrikAarnivaara/Library/README.md

 * Login
 * Borrow and return books
 * Admin can add and remove books
-* User is alerted if book is late
+* User is alerted if book is late or soon to be due

 ## Status
 Project is: _finished_